Fate of entanglement in quadratic Markovian dissipative systems

 with periodic boundary conditions.
 The chain is prepared in the ground state of~\eqref{eq:harmonic_app} for $m=m_0$.
 At $t=0$, the mass is suddenly changed to the value $m=m_1$.
-The local canonical operators $x_j,p_j$ play the same role of the Majorana operators for fermionic systems in~\eqref{eq:lindblad_lin} as $r_{2j-1}=x_j$, $r_{2j}=p_j$.
+The local canonical operators $x_j,p_j$ play the same role as the Majorana operators for fermionic systems in~\eqref{eq:lindblad_lin}, by identifying $r_{2j-1}=x_j$, $r_{2j}=p_j$.
 It is useful to summarize their canonical commutation relations as: